This unit is being phased out, no new enrolments are being taken.

 In this subject you will develop key knowledge and skills needed to manage successful events.
-These skills include topics such as marketing, sponsorship, budgeting, occupational health & safety, identifying venues and equipment needs, human resource management, risk management, project management, volunteer engagement and stakeholder engagement.
-You will engage in relevant contexts that will provide you with insight into event planning, management and delivery, either in a real or simulated environment.
+These skills include investigating topics like marketing, sponsorship, budgeting, OH&S, risk management, project management, volunteer engagement and stakeholder engagement.

 |Unit name||Managing Events|